Alimony is not always indicated. The longer the marriage and the larger the gap between the parties’ incomes, the more it is likely.

 - Duration of alimony depends on length of marriage.

-- Whatever the indicated duration, 'clock' starts upon fdivorce absolute
+- Whatever the indicated duration, 'clock' starts upon divorce absolute

-- Alimony ends at end of the pre-determined period, death of either, marriage of recipient or payor's final retirement age.
+- Alimony ends at the end of its durational limit, upon death of either party, marriage of recipient, or final retirement age of payor.